Asymptotic Stability of 3D Out-flowing Compressible Viscous Fluid under Non-Spherical Perturbation: A-priori estimates

 \begin{lemma} There exists $C=C(\br,\gamma,K,\mu,\lambda)>0$ such that for $k=2,3,4$,

-\end{lemma} The proof for the above lemma can be found in \cite{m-n83} (See Lemma 4.3).
-We also note that for the incompressible case: $h^0\equiv 0$, the system \eqref{stokes} reduces to the well-known Stokes equations, and the similar estimates can be found in \cite{fin1965,hey1979}. \begin{lemma} Let $D\in\{\d_r,\d_\theta,\d_\vp\}$ and $\d\in\{\d_\theta,\d_\vp\}$.
-For $l=0,1,2$,
+\end{lemma} The proof for the above lemma is presented in \cite{m-n83} (See Lemma 4.3).
+We also note that for the incompressible case: $h^0\vcentcolon = 0$, the system \eqref{stokes} reduces to the well-known Stokes equations, and the similar estimates are derived in \cite{fin1965,hey1979}. \begin{lemma} There exists a constant $C=C(\br,\gamma,K,\mu,\lambda)>0$ such that for $l=0,1,2$,